What is Scan Day?

 "Scan Day is an opportunity for you to bring old photographs, documents, postcards etc to the library and have an electronic copy made.
 This will help preserve the item in case the original gets lost or eventually disintegrates with age.
 It also makes it easy for you to share family history with other members of your family.
 You can email pictures, share them on Facebook, share on genealogy websites and with genealogy groups too."

 What happens on a Scan Day?

 Participants sign up for a time slot before the event takes place.
 The local organization hosting the Scan Day will have a sign-up sheet for participants.
 Participants can sign up for a 40 minute time slot with a limit of 10-15 items per person (due to limited staff/ equipment and the processing time required).
 Participants should have their items selected ahead of time.
 Scrapbooks or booklets will take longer, so participants may not be able to get everything they want scanned in the allotted time.

 Participants might be asked to fill out and sign a form, which allows the library staff to digitize the items.
 During the 40 minute time slots, Scan Day staff will work with participants to get contact information, digitize the items, and record the descriptive information (metadata) for each item.

 The items participants bring are scanned or photographed, and then the items are returned to the participants.
 USB drives will be provided to all participants, which will include digital copies of their items.
 Participants will also receive handouts and information about the host institution, the SD State Library, and the Digital Library of SD.

-State Library staff will bring digitization equipment to the event, including two flatbed scanners and a digital camera.
+State Library staff will bring digitization equipment to the event, including one or two flatbed scanners and a digital camera.
 The scanners can fit items approximately 8 ½ X 11 inches.
-Any materials larger than this will be photographed.
+Any materials larger than this can be photographed.

 If my library or museum is the hosting organization, what are my responsibilities?